yhrgintoki/robotfeeding-website/content/tutorials/quickstart.md

 $ git clone https://github.com/prl-mushr/mushr_sim && cd mushr_sim/docker/
 {{< / highlight >}}

 Alright, so you are in the Docker directory of the sim.
 There are two configuration changes we need to make.
 First let's change the uid/gid of your Docker user to match the current user.
 This is required for GUI apps like rviz to connect.
-Check your UID/GID with the following command
+Check your UID/GID with the following command:

 {{< highlight bash >}}
 $ id -u $USER
 {{< / highlight >}}

-for UID and
+for UID and:

 {{< highlight bash >}}
 $ id -g $USER
 {{< / highlight >}}

 for GID.
 They usually are the same.
 Now that you know these values use your favorite text editor to change line 4 in Dockerfile.
-We will use gedit here
+We will use gedit here:

 {{< highlight bash >}}
 $ gedit Dockerfile
 {{< / highlight >}}

 And change line 4's UID/GID to match yours.
-The last configuration we need to do is make sure your nvidia driver matches the one the sim is looking for.
+The last configuration we need to do is make sure your NVIDIA driver matches the one the sim is looking for.
 This is required because OpenGL is needed for rviz.
-To see which nvidia driver your computer has run
+To see which NVIDIA driver your computer has run:

 {{< highlight bash >}}
 $ ls /usr/lib/ | grep nvidia
 {{< / highlight >}}

 The default is `nvidia-390`.
-If your's is not that then open `.env` and change the number to match.
+If your's is not that then open `.env` and change the number to match:

 {{< highlight bash >}}
 $ gedit .env